Hemp: United States

 One claim is that Hearst believed that his extensive timber holdings were threatened by the invention of the decorticator that he feared would allow hemp to become a cheap substitute for the paper pulp used for newspaper.
 Historical research indicates this fear was unfounded because improvements of the decorticators in the 1930s – machines that separated the fibers from the hemp stem – could not make hemp fiber a cheaper substitute for fibers from other sources.
 Further, decorticators did not perform satisfactorily in commercial production.

 Another claim is that Mellon, Secretary of the Treasury and the wealthiest man in America at that time, had invested heavily in DuPont's new synthetic fiber, nylon, and believed that the replacement of the traditional resource, hemp, was integral to the new product's success.
 DuPont and many industrial historians dispute a link between nylon and hemp, nylon became immediately a scarce commodity.
-Nylon had characteristics that could be used for toothbrushes (sold from 1938) and very thin nylon fiber could compete with silk and rayon in various textiles normally not produced from hemp fiber, such as very thin stockings for women.
+Nylon had characteristics that could be used for toothbrushes (sold from 1938) and thin nylon fiber could compete with silk and rayon in various textiles normally not produced from hemp fiber, such as thin stockings for women.

 While the Marijuana Tax Act of 1937 had just been signed into law, the United States Department of Agriculture lifted the tax on hemp cultivation during WWII.
 Before WWII, the U.S. Navy used Jute and Manila Hemp from the Philippines and Indonesia for the cordage on their ships.
 During the war, Japan cut off those supply lines.
 America was forced to turn inward and revitalize the cultivation of Hemp on U.S. soils.

 Hemp was used extensively by the United States during World War II to make uniforms, canvas, and rope.
 Much of the hemp used was cultivated in Kentucky and the Midwest.
 During World War II, the U.S. produced a short 1942 film, Hemp for Victory, promoting hemp as a necessary crop to win the war.
 By the 1980s the film was largely forgotten, and the U.S. government even denied its existence.
 The film, and the important historical role of hemp in U.S. agriculture and commerce was brought to light by hemp activist Jack Herer in the book The Emperor Wears No Clothes.